thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-4/notes/section-4.md

   * You can contact container A from container B using container A's IP Address
     * To get the IP Address, use `docker container inspect [container]` under **Networks**
     * Not ideal because whenever the IP address changes, we would have to rebuild the image(s)

-* It's best practice that every container should do one main thing
-  * So if you have a node application that needs a database, it's recommended that you dockerize the node app and dockerize the database separately

 * Creating Container Networks
   * You can put multiple containers inside the same network using the `--network` option on the docker run command